escrivivir-co/oasis-features-lab-no-official/src/AI/plugins/llama_functions_handler.md

 Creating context...
 Creating chat session...
 Local model initialized: E:\LAB_AGOSTO\ORACLE_HALT_ALEPH_VERSION\oasis\oasis\src\AI\oasis-42-1-chat.Q4_K_M.gguf
-Start /ai Plugins! { input: 'What is the price of an apple?', useFunctionsDev: true }
+Start /ai Plugins! { input: 'What is the price of an apple?', llama_functions: true }

 Prompt for local model: User asks: "What is the price of an apple?"